InamuraJIN/ActionRecorder/docs/source/panels/macro.md

 ### Add

-Adds the latest used command as a Macro.
+Adds the last used command as a Macro.
-If the setting `Create Empty on Error` is checked it will create an empty Macro if no command is available.
-(Shortcut: `alt + ,`)
+If the `Create Empty on Error` setting is checked, an empty Macro will be created if no command is available (Shortcut: `alt + ,`).
-On the first run a popup with Question to enable [Multiline Support](../panels/macro.md#multiline-support) will appear.
+On the first run a popup will appear asking if you want to enable [Multiline Support](../panels/macro.md#multiline-support).

 ### Add Event